 Bontempi KS 4600 (bad sounding wannabe sound bank keyboard with lo-fi percussion)

-This noisy digital tablehooter would certainly rank on one of the higher places in a "worst keyboard of the world" contest, because despite this initially 199DM (about 100€) expensive wannabe sound bank thing had 160(!) fancy named preset sounds, they all sound similar and are made from only few static digital waveforms (each 2 mixed sine waves?) with very few and primitive volume envelopes.
+This noisy digital tablehooter from 1987 (CPU copyright date) would certainly rank on one of the higher places in a "world worst keyboard" contest, because despite this initially 199DM (about 100€) expensive wannabe sound bank thing had 160(!) fancy named preset sounds, they all sound similar and are made from only few static digital waveforms (resembling 2 mixed sine waves) with very few and primitive volume envelopes.

 All sounds are infested with strong digital aliasing noise and have audible zipper noise.
 In unmodified state this thing yells ear tormentingly loud out of its hollow roaring speaker unless you turn volume lower, but this makes the sound even worse because the digital volume control steals bits from the low resolution DAC.
 The percussion is made from low- res samples and sound quite bassy; especially the tom drum distorts extremely and the cymbal decay phase drowns in aliasing noise.